nastja4/myFlix-client/README.md

 # myFlix React App

 Welcome to the myFlix React app project!
-This is a movie app that allows users to access information about movies, create profiles, and save their favorite movies.
-This project includes both the client-side and server-side development, showcasing mastery of full-stack JavaScript technologies within the MERN stack (MongoDB, Express, React, and Node.js).
+This is a client-side application built to complement the existing server-side code (REST API and database) of the myFlix movie app.
+Representing the integration of server-side functionality with a dynamic and responsive client-side interface, this project showcases the full-stack JavaScript technologies within the MERN stack (MongoDB, Express, React, and Node.js).
+The app allows users to access information about movies, create profiles, and save their favorite movies.

 Link: https://movie-myflix.netlify.app/